lesgreys/deepASL/README.md

 ![color_img](images/full_img.png)

-After inspecting the majority of the dataset, I identified images displaing very similar form, lighting, and hand positioning.
+After inspecting the majority of the dataset, I identified images displaying very similar form, lighting, and hand positioning.
 This raised some intial concerns about the possibility of overfitting my models once I began training.
 Aside from these concerns, several images were miss labeled and removed.
 This accounted for approximately 20 images with little concern to overall performance of the model.

 Once the file directory was in order the next step was to being data preprocessing and transformation.
 Color is not considered an important feature for predictive accuracy for this phase, and so, the first step was to convery all images in real-time to grayscale.
 Also, we resized and rescaled all the images, 100 x 100 and 1/255, respectively.